IFoADataScienceResearch/IFoADataScienceResearch.github.io/_pages/members.md

 <h1>Committee</h1>

-Please see below a list of the current Committee.
-For details of members, please visit each Working Party page.
+Please see below the current Committee and list of chairs for each Working Party.
+For details of members of each Working Party, please visit each Working Party homepage, via the main menu above.

 Chair of Research Section: <a href="https://www.linkedin.com/in/aiglauer/?originalSubdomain=ch"> Alexis Iglauer </a>
 <br>Vice Chair of Research Section: <a href="https://www.linkedin.com/in/dylanliew/"> Dylan Liew </a>